xyproto/cxx/README.md

 * `cxx debug` creates a debug build
 * `cxx pro` creates a project file that is compatible with QtCreator.

-No configuration files are needed, but the projects needs to either be very simple (a `main.cpp`) or target CXX with a CXX-friendly directory structure.
+No configuration files are needed, but the projects needs to either be very simple (a single `main.cpp`) or target CXX with a CXX-friendly directory structure.

 Tested on Arch Linux, FreeBSD, Ubuntu, macOS w/Homebrew, Void Linux and NetBSD.
 Docker images and Vagrant configuration files are available in the `tests` directory.
 Please submit a pull request if you have improvements for your platform!